GodotVR/godot-xr-tools/_docs/movement/direct.md

 Direct movement allows the user to move using controller input, it uses either the joystick or thumbpad that can be found on many XR controllers.

-It uses the 'PlayerBody' node to support collisions with the environment.
+It uses the '[PlayerBody](https://godotvr.github.io/godot-xr-tools/docs/player_body/)' node to support collisions with the environment.
 This node will be added automatically to your scene if it doesn't exist yet.

-The main issue with direct movement is that it can easily result in dizzyness on the part of the player.
+The main issue with direct movement is that it can easily result in dizziness on the part of the player.
 Especially rotating the player leads to many players getting nauseated.